The Ultimate Checklist for Freshman College Students

 We always found it so amusing on college move-in day to see loaded trucks pulling a U-Haul.

-Clearly, they spent too much time on Pinterest and have no idea that dorm rooms are just slightly larger than prison cells.
+Clearly, they spent too much time on Pinterest and had no idea that dorm rooms are just slightly larger than prison cells.

 We have seen very exasperated dads hauling a futon back out to their car.
 We’ve seen trucks with full-sized couches in the back in front of the dorms.
 Really!!